Skip to main content

 Troubleshooting CSS Media Queries for Mobile Email Clients

 When deploying transactional templates at scale, inconsistent rendering across mobile platforms is a deterministic failure mode.
-The core challenge lies in how modern email clients parse and execute Mastering Email HTML & CSS standards.
-This guide isolates exact failure points for @media queries and provides a production-ready debugging workflow.
+The core challenge lies in how modern email clients parse and execute CSS media queries.
+This guide isolates exact failure points for @media queries and provides a production-ready debugging workflow consistent with Mastering Email HTML & CSS standards.

 The Client-Side Query Stripping Mechanism